El Candidato (TV series)

-El Candidato (in English, The Candidate) is a Mexican political thriller streaming television series created by Peter Blake and produced by Televisa for Amazon Prime Video.
+El Candidato (in English, The Candidate) is a Mexican political thriller television series created by Peter Blake and produced by Televisa for Amazon Prime Video.

 The main cast of the series consists of James Purefoy, José María de Tavira, Eréndira Ibarra, Joaquín Cosío and Esmeralda Pimentel.

 The series trailer was released on 15 July 2020.
 The series premiered on 17 July 2020 on Amazon Prime Video.

 Plot

 Rookie CIA field operative Isabel Alfaro works alongside infamous CIA legend Wayne Addison to bring down Rafael Bautista, Mexico's most vicious and brilliant narco.
-Her mission brings her into conflict with Eduardo Yzaguirre, her former boyfriend and the current Mayor of Mexico City, the cleanest and most inspirational politician in the country.
+Her mission brings her into conflict with Eduardo Yzaguirre, her former boyfriend and the current mayor of Mexico City, the cleanest and most inspirational politician in the country.